 These activities are designed to enhance your child’s logical thinking and coordination, among other benefits.
 It’s also made with non-toxic paint and has smooth edges to avoid injury.

 Beach Sand Toys Set

 For a successful day at the beach, sand toys are essential to keep a toddler entertained.
-All in all, there are 7 pieces included in this set.
+All in all, there are seven pieces included in this set.

-This set contains tools that are easy to grab, even for 1-year-olds.
-It also includes more advanced tools, such as molds for construction.
-As your kid grows, the elephant bucket should make beautiful sand castles — don’t forget the camera!
+It contains tools that are easy to grab, even for 1-year-olds.
+The set also includes more advanced tools, such as molds for construction.
+As your kid grows, the elephant bucket should make beautiful sand castles.
+Don’t forget the camera!

 Fisher-Price Caring for Animals Farm Playset